ordina-jworks/ordina-jworks.github.io/_posts/2017-06-21-pragmatic-architecture-today.md

 > One cannot see the ocean's currents by studying drops of water.

 The goal of visually representing a system, through the architectural description, is to make sure the architecture of the system is in the stakeholder's heads.
 The visual representation can be used to check for consistency, reporting, validation and **sharing information**.

 ### Some ground rules

 While UML has its merits, often it is not necessary to create an extensive UML model for the architecture.
-It will be time-consuming and, unfortunately, often UML is not correctly understood by stakeholders.
+It will be time-consuming and, unfortunately, it is often the case that UML is not correctly understood by stakeholders.
 An alternative to UML is to use plain _boxes and lines_.
 However, when using boxes and lines: